 Another way I make about 16% of my income is through ads placed on my site.
 Now I completely understand ads are not the most reader-friendly.
 I totally get it.
 However from a business perspective I can’t turndown working with an ad network.
 I happen to work with Mediavine and they have been wonderful.

 If you ever come across an inappropriate ad on my site, please do not hesitate to let me know.

 A very small portion of my income, about 1%, comes from affiliate sales.
 Whether that is Amazon, RewardStyle, or other programs I am affiliates for – i.e. Rachel Korinek’s Lightroom Magic Course, where I learned the ins and outs of Adobe Lightroom for editing my food photography.
 And also Nicole Culver’s Virtual Summits.
 I worked with Nicole 1:1 in the later part of 2016 and early 2017 and I highly recommend her services and products.
+(You can work with her too by signing up HERE* affiliate).
 Working with her 1:1 really helped me find the confidence in blogging full-time.